Revealing tensions in neutron star observations with pressure anisotropy: Discussion

 \section{Discussion}

-Figure~\ref{fig:individual_gamma}, along with the Bayes factors in Tab.~\ref{tab:bayes_factor}, shows that allowing anisotropies to vary between neutron stars slightly favors anisotropic models, regardless of the equation of state, with the population exhibiting overall negative anisotropies.
-By examining the posterior of $\gamma$ for individual observations, we conclude that GW170817 is the primary driver of this negative trend.
-Since negative anisotropy means that the radial pressure exceeds the tangential pressure (see Eq.~\eqref{eq:anisotropy}), GW170817 shows weaker radial pressure than expected from nuclear constraints and other neutron star observations.
+Fig.~\ref{fig:individual_gamma}, along with the Bayes factors in Tab.~\ref{tab:bayes_factor}, shows that allowing anisotropy to vary between neutron stars slightly favors pressure anisotropy against isotropy, regardless of the equation of state, with the population exhibiting overall negative anisotropies.
+By examining the posterior of $\gamma$ for individual observations, we conclude that PSR J0740+6620 is the primary driver of this negative trend.
+Since negative anisotropy means that the radial pressure exceeds the tangential pressure, PSR J0740+6620 shows a weaker radial pressure than expected from nuclear constraints and other neutron star observations.

 Since the detailed calculations and follow-up work necessary to determine the cause of this apparent anisotropy are beyond the scope of this work, we instead aim to provide qualitative estimates of whether such phenomena can be explained by various physical mechanisms.